 This was a busy week for me as I departed Monday morning for a week of business travel.
 This week I was in Denver, which is at altitude, where it can hard to run.
 The key during these weeks where you’re pressed for time and not always feeling fresh, is to try to plan your workouts in advance.
 Sometimes, flexibility requires that you run early or simply get in anything you can.

 This doesn’t mean that you take the week off (unless you’re injured).
 Instead, you may cut back on the distance and/or intensity of your workouts.
 In my case, with a week at altitude, I completed a few more runs at an easy pace and simply accepted the effort and stimulus, while not being concerned about the pace of every run.

 During this week, because of commitments most evenings and 85+ degree temps in Denver, I completed my runs early.
 I did a modified strength run, some 7-8 mile runs at easy pace and a short tempo run.
 Also, as you can see below, my available time on the weekend was minimized due to some family commitments.
-In summary, my weekly distance was slightly less than each of the last 4 weeks, but I complete some quality runs and set myself up for a good long run to begin Week 8.
+In summary, my weekly distance was slightly less than each of the last 4 weeks, but I completed some quality runs and set myself up for a good long run to begin Week 8.

 Here’s the link to my Strava Dashboard so you can see the details of each of the workouts that I’ve completed as I train for my July 4th Marathon.